Senate Page Program

 Note: Due to the COVID-19 pandemic, the Senate had to cancel several sessions because of public health concerns.
 Safety considerations will continue to influence decision-making on the status of upcoming sessions.

-Application deadline for the Fall Session is: May 1st
+Application deadline for the Spring Session is: September 20, 2021

 The Senate Page Program is highly competitive.
 Each Page must be sponsored by a Senator.
 There are a very limited number of positions available and the number of interested students is extremely high.